ApTyp4uK1337/mexc-futures-api-bypass/README.md

 > Does it fully support placing, cancelling, and tracking all types of futures orders?
 - Yes, including market, limit, stop-limit, and trigger orders.

+> How many orders can be sent per second, per minute, per day?
+- See the [Results of the Rate Limit Test](#-rate-limit-test) for 200 queries.

 > Can the bypass API fetch account info, open positions, and adjust leverage/margin?
 - Yes.
 For more info, look at [available methods](#-available-methods) section.